Sign in

 The Pros Of A Standing Desk

-Encourage higher productivity and alertness
+Encourages higher productivity and alertness

-Sitting in the same spot for extended periods can make you sluggish and even drowsy — but standing allows constant movement, which helps keep you motivated and thinking as you work throughout the day.
+Sitting in the same spot for extended periods can make you sluggish and even drowsy—but standing allows constant movement, which helps keep you motivated and thinking as you work throughout the day.
 No surprise then that some managers are finding success through stand-up meetings: meetings where the individuals must participate by standing.
 The results?
 Participants felt more engaged with the work and one another.

 Increases blood flow and stretches your muscles

-Studies also show that sitting for too long has been linked to several heath issues, including cardiovascular disease, diabetes, and even cancer.
+Studies also show that sitting for too long has been linked to several health issues, including cardiovascular disease, diabetes, and even cancer.
 While a standing desk isn’t the universal answer, it can help break up a dangerous habit with intervals of activity and motion.
 One study reported by the BBC found that the use of standing desks positively affected blood glucose levels and even improved asthmatic symptoms.

 Improves spinal structure and posture

-Call it iHunch, computer neck, or any other name you want, the result is the same- using a computer for a long time is bound to strain your spine.
-Posture isn’t just about how you look— it affects your bone strength and even your confidence.
+Call it iHunch, computer neck, or any other name you want, the result is the same—using a computer for a long time is bound to strain your spine.
+Posture isn’t just about how you look—it affects your bone strength and even your confidence.
 When you stand, you tend to naturally adopt a straighter spine and more upright posture as you work.
 Finding an adjustable standing desk is crucial if you want to prevent the forward neck position that many laptops on desks cause.

 Helps burn calories and lose weight

 Standing leads to higher heart rates, about an average of 10 beats per minute (BPM), and that leads to a difference of about 0.7 calories per person.
 “If you stand for three hours a day for five days that’s around 750 calories burnt.
-Over the course of a year it would add up to about 30,000 extra calories, or around 8lb of fat.” says Dr. Buckley from the University of Chester.
+Over the course of a year it would add up to about 30,000 extra calories, or around 8lb of fat,” says Dr. Buckley from the University of Chester.

 The Cons Of A Standing Desk